Tyrrrz/Tyrrrz.me/data/blog/reverse-engineering-youtube-revisited/index.md

 Besides `/get_video_info`, YouTube has also dropped many other endpoints, such as `/get_video_metadata` ([in November 2017](https://github.com/Tyrrrz/YoutubeExplode/issues/66)) and `/list_ajax` ([in February 2021](https://github.com/Tyrrrz/YoutubeExplode/issues/501)), as part of a larger effort to establish a more organized API structure.
 Now, instead of having a bunch of randomly scattered endpoints with unpredictable formats and usage patterns, YouTube's internal API is comprised out of a coherent set of routes nested underneath the `/youtubei/` path.

 In particular, much of the data previously obtainable from `/get_video_info` can now be pulled using the `/youtubei/v1/player` route.
-Unlike its predecessor, this endpoint expects a `POST` request and a payload that looks like this:
+Unlike its predecessor, this endpoint expects a `POST` request — and the payload looks like this:

 ```json
 // POST https://www.youtube.com/youtubei/v1/player?key=AIzaSyA8eiZmM1FaDVjRy-df2KTyQ_vz_yYM39w